 X. List of Initial Graduate Faculty Participants

-A. tenured or as well as List of initial Graduate Faculty Participants follows (campus in parentheses); Graduate Faculty external to WSU are indicated by *:
+A. At least two members of the doctoral committee must be permanent WSU tenured or tenure-track faculty as well as members of SoE Graduate Faculty.
+List of initial Graduate Faculty Participants follows (campus in parentheses); Graduate Faculty external to WSU are indicated by *:

 Tenured and tenure-track faculty: